-In the experiment, we consider both databases separately unlikely other traditional methods which considers the (R,P) as (1,8),(2,16),(3,24).
-We test all the possible combination of R and P. The radius value are chosen as R =1, 2, 3 and number of neighbors as p=8,12,16 with the large value of radius no improvement was shown so highest value of R was set to 3.
-And the values of P is restricted to 16.If the values are increased beyond 16.It will lead to considerable gain in the dimensionality an computation complexity without any significant progress.
-Among earler LBP versions $R_i LBP$, $R_i LBPU$ chieves high accuracy of 93% and 90% for R = 3, and P = 16.
-The performance evaluation of all the variants of LBP including LBP itself on both the datasets using two dissimilarity metric are given below.
+In the experiment, we consider both databases separately unlikely other traditional methods which considers the (R, P) as (1,8), (2,16), (3,24).
+We test all the possible combination of R and P. The radius value is chosen as R = 1,2,3 and number of neighbors as P = 8,12,16 with the large value of radius no improvement was shown so highest value of R was set to 3.
+And the values of P are restricted to 16.
+If the values are increased beyond 16.
+It will lead to considerable gain in the dimensionality a computation complexity without any significant progress.
+Among earlier LBP versions R_iLBP, R_iLBPU achieves high accuracy of 93% and 90% for.
+The result after applying LBP,CD, RD And CDRD and on these two different data sets and their rotated versions are given in the figures 14,